 http://the cgf.com/about/constitution.pdf - article 24

-Automatic selection for those achieving a Top 30 placing in the ranking lists on selection date, provided they are in the Top 25% of the Ranking List, up to the maximum team size
+Automatic selection for those achieving a Top 30 placing in the ranking lists on selection date, provided they are in the Top 25% of the Ranking List (excluding those with no points), up to the maximum team size

 The Board can apply discretionary selection up to the maximum team size where there are insufficient automatic selections

 Team selection is based on results at the event.

 Whilst the rankings will certainly be considered by the selection panel in making such decisions, a number of factors may also be taken into account, including past performance for Wales, results of the Welsh Closed Championships, future potential etc.